 Thank you Candace!”

 Reading this Award Winning Book by Addictions Therapist, Candace Plattor, May Be the Most Loving Action You Take Toward Yourself… and Your Addicted Loved One

-With compassion and insight gleaned from over 30 years of professional experience as a therapist with addicts and their loved ones, combined with more than 35 years of her own sobriety from addictive behaviors, author Candace Plattor gently guides you through the healing process of freeing yourself from the shame, guilt, and agony associated with loving someone with an addiction.
+With compassion and insight gleaned from over 20 years of professional experience as a therapist with addicts and their loved ones, combined with nearly 25 years of her own sobriety from addictive behaviors, author Candace Plattor gently guides you through the healing process of freeing yourself from the shame, guilt, and agony associated with loving someone with an addiction.